ammarateya/personal_site/README.md

-# this is my personal site, a static webpage hosted on github-pages
+# this is my personal site, a static webpage

-##### vanilla js and html and css
+html and css only

 ###### redesigned